 Novelr is interested in exploring these implications.
-It’s been doing it since 2006.
+It’s been doing that since 2006.

 A few things define my work at Novelr.
-I believe the Internet is a medium with its own set of constraints and rules (like the book before it, and the scroll before the book), and so I’ve spent a lot of time figuring out what works in it, and what doesn’t.
-Novelr does its best to help new writers get up to speed with writing for the web.
-It also does work to make it as easy as possible for any writer to do web fiction.
+I believe the Internet is a medium with its own set of constraints (like the book before it, and the scroll before the book), and so I spend a lot of my time figuring out what works in it, and what doesn’t.
+I do my best to help new writers get up to speed with writing for the web.
+I also do occasional work to make it easier for writers who want to start out in web fiction.

-Many ideas in Novelr have led to off-shoot projects in the web publishing sphere.
+A few ideas in Novelr have led to projects in the web publishing sphere.
 Web Fiction Guide started from an old Novelr post.
 The Dispatch is a Novelr community project.
 What Is Web Fiction is a concise definition of what we do.
 Pandamian is a digital publishing startup, founded on some of Novelr’s best ideas.

 For a good introduction to Novelr, or advice on how to start writing web fiction, head to The Primer Page.